 1. FireAvert Stove Fire Prevention Lock

-The lock has a 30-second delay on it, which is enough time for someone to clear any smoke if they’ve accidentally burned some sausages, but still fast enough to stop a fire getting worse in the event that they’ve left the stove on and went out to run some errands.
+The lock has a 30-second delay on it, which is enough time for someone to clear any smoke if they’ve accidentally burned some sausages, but still fast enough to stop a fire from getting worse if they’ve left the stove on and went out to run some errands.

 The idea behind the FireAvert stove lock is simple.
 If something does catch fire on the stove, this lock will turn off the heat, letting the fire burn itself out without getting worse.

-They’re primarily aimed at parents who want to child-proof their home but they may also be useful for seniors who find that they lean against the stove while moving around the kitchen.
+They’re primarily aimed at parents who want to child-proof their home, but they may also be useful for seniors who find that they lean against the stove while moving around the kitchen.

-Stove Stoppaz are simple to operate, assuming that the person cooking has sufficient dexterity to manipulate them.
+Stove Stoppaz is simple to operate, assuming that the person cooking has sufficient dexterity to manipulate them.
 The downside of these is that they only offer protection from accidental stove operation.
 They do not ensure that the stove is deactivated in the event of a fire.

-Unlike the Stove Stoppaz, which requires some manual dexterity to operate, the Knob Stopper uses magnets to hold the ‘blockers’ in place so it’s easier to operate and may be good for seniors who do not have strong grips.
+Unlike the Stove Stoppaz, which requires some manual dexterity to operate, the Knob Stopper uses magnets to hold the ‘blockers’ in place, so it’s easier to operate and may be good for seniors who do not have strong grips.

-Again, this simply prevents the stove from being activated by accident, it doesn’t help with the issue of someone falling asleep while they’re cooking, or forgetting to turn the stove off when they’re done.
+Again, this prevents the stove from being activated by accident, it doesn’t help with the issue of someone falling asleep while they’re cooking or forgetting to turn the stove off when they’re done.

 It’s easy to use, simply requiring a push of a button to turn on the appliance.
-This auto shut-off switch can be used with small stoves (up to 1000W), and allows them to run for 30 minutes before they will automatically switch off.
+This auto shut-off switch can be used with small stoves (up to 1000W) and allows them to run for 30 minutes before they will automatically switch off.

-The features of the unit are limited.
-It can only operate for 30 minutes at a time, and won’t power a full-sized, high-powered stove.
 However, it is simple to install.
-All the user has to do is plug it in to an outlet and then plug the appliance into the shut-off unit.
-It’s also inexpensive.
-If you’re saving up for a more sophisticated safety appliance, this can offer a temporary fix.
+All the user has to do is plug it into an outlet and then plug the appliance into the shut-off unit.

 The monitor connects to the household WiFi connection and allows the user to check whether the device is pulling power.
 This means they can check whether the stove has been turned off, even if they’re no longer at home.

 Keeping the Kitchen Safe for Seniors

-Making sure that the stove doesn’t get accidentally turned on, or left on, is an important part of kitchen safety but it’s not the only thing that seniors and their loved ones should be thinking about.
+Making sure that the stove doesn’t get accidentally turned on, or left on, is an important part of kitchen safety, but it’s not the only thing that seniors and their loved ones should be thinking about.